bobbyluig/eclipse/README.md

 # Red Eclipse Framework

-This repository contains all code used by Eclipse (Red Team) in the 2016 CARPA Initiative Challenge - The Lycanthrope Project.
+This repository contains all code used in the 2016 CARPA Initiative Challenge - The Lycanthrope Project.
 Failure in any aspect of the project is not in any way related to deficiencies in the code of this framework.

 ## Style